Kennedy half dollar: Switch to base metal

 By the time silver was eliminated from the half dollar and the base metal coins were issued in 1971, it had rarely been seen in circulation for so long that some banks had eliminated the slot for the denomination from machines.
-The Mint had anticipated a dramatic comeback for the denomination, but only a modest increase in the usage of half dollars was noted after the 1971 clad coins were issued.
+The Mint had anticipated a dramatic comeback for the denomination, but only a moderate increase in the usage of half dollars was noted after the 1971 clad coins were issued.
 In July 1971, Mint Director Mary Brooks disclosed that the Treasury was holding 200 million of the new base metal half dollars, as commercial banks expressed little interest in ordering them.
 "I can't understand the population.
 They're not using them", Brooks said.
 Also according to Brooks, most of the over one billion silver Kennedy half dollars had been hoarded by the public.
 Brooks theorized that because the silver Kennedy half dollar never circulated much and few halves were struck in 1970 in anticipation of the authorization of the new clad coins, the public had become accustomed to not seeing the half dollar in trade.
 Brooks suggested, "If the country knew there were plenty of them around, they'd probably start hoarding them, too."

 Bicentennial issue (1975–1976)

 On March 5, 1973, Brooks announced that the Mint would be soliciting new reverse designs for the half dollar and dollar to commemorate the 1976 United States Bicentennial.
 On October 18, President Nixon signed Public Law 93-127, which provided for new reverse designs for the quarter, half dollar, and dollar.
 The designs were to be emblematic of the Bicentennial era.
 The Mint announced a competition open to all American sculptors.
 Seth G. Huntington's design depicting Independence Hall was selected for the half dollar.
-All half dollars struck in 1975 and 1976 bore the double date 1776–1976 on the obverse and Huntington's design on the reverse.
-Over 521 million Bicentennial half dollars were struck for circulation.
+All half dollars struck in 1975 and 1976 bore the double date 1776-1976 on the obverse and Huntington's design on the reverse.
+Over 521 million Bicentennial half dollars were struck for circulation at the Denver and Philadelphia mints.